 - The nomination remains in force until the nominated beneficiary revokes it by written notice given to us, or the nominated beneficiary dies.

 - The nomination takes effect for the year after which it is lodged.

 - If the nomination was revoked, the form will only be accepted if we are satisfied that the subsequent nomination is just and reasonable in the particular case.

 You need the following information to complete the Discretionary Trust Nomination of Subsequent Beneficiary (LTX Trust Form 15), but refer to the form for specific instructions:

-- Details of the trust, including Australian Company Number (ACN)/Australian Business Number (ABN) of the trustee (if applicable),
+- Details of the trust, including Australian Company Number (ACN)/Australian Business Number (ABN) of the trustee (if applicable).

-- Details of the nomination,
+- Details of the nomination.

-- If the reason for the subsequent nomination is a revocation of the previous nomination, the trustee must outline the reason(s) for the revocation of the previous nomination
+- If the reason for the subsequent nomination is a revocation of the previous nomination, the trustee must outline the reason(s) for the revocation of the previous nomination.

-Complete the relevant form
+Complete and submit form